Skip to main content

 Designed for and by girls, Pacific Girl is the only regional programme in the Pacific dedicated to advancing the rights and opportunities of adolescent girls.

-Pacific Girl has reached 3, 138 girls since 2019:
+Pacific Girl has reached over 7,000 girls since 2019, including:

 Evidence shows that ‘educated, healthy and skilled adolescent girls will help build a better future, advance social justice, support economic development and combat poverty.’[i]